Certificate management in Zowe API Mediation Layer

 Note: When running on localhost, only the combination of using a keystore and truststore is supported.

-Certificate management script
+Certificate management guide

-This script is stored in
+This guide is maintained in the

 Generate a certificate for a new service on localhost

 To generate a certificate for a new service on localhost, see Generating certificate for a new service on localhost.